 Virupaksha Temple, Hampi, Karnataka

 The former capital of the Vijayanagara Empire, Hampi remains an essential religious hub, housing the Virupaksha, Lakshmi Narasimha, Hemakuta Hill, Big Shivlinga and Vithala temples.
 The architectural ruins of Hampi are a UNESCO World Heritage Site.
-Rock-climbing enthusiasts will adore Hampi, considered the bouldering capital of India, and the city’s rocky landscape, dotted with ancient temple ruins, makes for a unique climbing experience
+Rock-climbing enthusiasts will adore Hampi, considered the bouldering capital of India, and the city’s rocky landscape, dotted with ancient temple ruins, makes for a unique climbing experience4.)
+Goa

 East meets West in this sun-soaked state, where Indian culture intertwines with Portuguese influences left over from a 500-year occupation.
 The beaches have long served as a magnet for serene hedonists.